stratself/arcticons-selfhosted-demo/README.md

     - **distros**: Linux distributions and other OSes
     - **other**: Miscellaneous stuff related to self-hosting e.g. Cloudflare logo

-Icons shall follow contribution guidelines and the tutorials in the [Knowledge Base](https://docs.arcticons.com).
+Icons shall follow [contribution guidelines](https://docs.arcticons.com/contribute/creating-icons) and the [Knowledge Base](https://docs.arcticons.com) tutorials.

+Tips:

-> Note: Please name icons with underscores as spaces (e.g. `jitsi_meet.svg` instead of `jitsimeet.svg`) so they can be transformed to proper titles (`Jitsi Meet`).
+- Please name icons with underscores as spaces (e.g. `jitsi_meet.svg` instead of `jitsimeet.svg`) so they can be transformed to proper titles (`Jitsi Meet`).
+- A lot of icons may already exist in the [main repo for Android](https://github.com/Arcticons-team/Arcticons), you can copy-paste them and add proper categories.

 ## Requests